noporpoise/seq_file/README.md

 Please get in touch if you find bugs, have questions or can suggest features.
 Isaac <turner.isaac@gmail.com>

-To run some basic test:
+To run some basic tests:

     for f in test/*; do echo $f >&2; ./seq_file_test $f; done > test/tests.out

 TODO:
 seq_file
- * Split into a file for each format
+ * Add support for [file] to [.bam|.sam] -- unmapped
+ * re-write output writing code
- * Retrieve mate pair data etc from a sam/bam
+ * Retrieve mate pair data etc from a sam/bam, pairs of fastq/fasta
+ * Add pair-end support to seq_convert
  * Add support for sra?

-seq_convert
- * Add pair-end awareness: bam to two fastq files
- * Add support for [file] to [.bam|.sam] -- unmapped

 Proposed new API to deal with mate pairs: